 Everyone loves getting their hands on grated cabbage and squeezing all the juices out of it, then stuffing it in a jar to take home!

 In my workshops you learn how to put back the good guys where they belong: in your belly!

 You could even book a fermentation workshop as a novel alternative birthday treat!

-Her beautiful, elegant copperplate, stained and faded in places, offered a treasure of wisdom, tried and tested tips for healing ailments alongside recipes for hearty nourishing food (one recipe often achieving both aims).
+Her beautiful handwriting, stained and faded in places, recorded astute and wise observations, tried and tested healing notes, and recipes for hearty nourishing food (one recipe often achieving both healing and nourishment).

-I discovered "lahanakia toursi" (lacto-fermented brussels sprouts), "piperies xydates" (chilli peppers pickled in vinegar and spices), "kotosoupa" (chicken soup - my great grandmama's secret recipe is just amazing!), "zomos vodinou" (beef broth), jostling for space with healing poultices for chest colds, tinctures for warts and treatments for earache, sore throat and styes.
+I discovered recipes for "lahanakia toursi" (lacto-fermented brussels sprouts), "piperies xydates" (sweet peppers pickled in vinegar and spices), "kotosoupa" (chicken soup) and "zomos vodinou" (beef broth), (her broth recipes are just amazing!), jostling for space with healing poultices for chest colds, tinctures for heart support and treatments for earache, sore throat and styes.

 What you say:

 "Elle, thank you for another excellent workshop!!!

 We learn so much from you... not only about fermentation but also about other health matters, and you are so knowledgeable about geopolitical issues, which you then kindly share with us!